 - Buildings where the highest point (including its roof, if applicable) is 13 metres or lower when measured from the ground.

-1. BCA informs owner* by serving a Notice for PFI of buildings
+- BCA informs owner* by serving a Notice for PFI of buildings that are due for the building facade inspection

-3. CP conducts a facade inspection of the building
+- CP conducts facade inspection on the building

 *Owner as defined under s26(1) of the Building Control Act